Skip to content

 The :dir() pseudo-class matches elements that are based on the directionality of the text contained in them.

-The :dir() does not select based on stylistic states that is why the directionality of an element needs to be specified in the document.
+The :dir() pseudo-class does not select based on stylistic states, which is why the directionality of an element needs to be specified in the document.

 In HTML5, the directionality of an element can be specified using the dir attribute.